 We’ve seen this play out for years in sexual assault trials — from the idea of a “perfect victim” who should act a certain way on the stand (cry, not smile at all, be likeable — whatever that means), or the ongoing rape myth that you can’t be sexually assaulted by a partner.
 The moment a survivor accuses someone of sexual assault, the survivor is on trial, too.
 Which is why so many of us have been afraid to go public because we won’t be believed or we will be forced to defend ourselves and our actions in the moment and after.
 “The most useful academic concept in understanding why this happens so predictably in every case involving a man and a woman in particular, is the concept of 'himpathy,'” says Nicole Bedera, a sociologist who studies sexual victimisation.
 “That's the idea that we give expansive empathy to men when they don't deserve it.
 That they're getting more empathy than is reasonable, but also at the detriment of women in their lives.”

 The consequences in light of what Heard has been put through these past six weeks will be disastrous, adds Amy E. Duffy, a therapist who works with survivors of sexual assault.
 “I definitely see [the trial] having an impact on people that consider reporting in the future or for anyone that is going to experience this [domestic abuse or sexual assault] post-trial; they're going to be more hesitant to report,” Duffy says.
 And for the record, this affects a lot of people.
-In the UK, one in five women has been raped or sexually assaulted as an adult.
-Globally, more than one in four women experience some form of domestic abuse before the age of 50.
+In Australia, almost 2 million Australian adults have experienced at least 1 sexual assault since the age of 15.

 Within the realm of sexual assault, the stats are pretty bleak when it comes to reporting.
-Per the charity Rape Crisis, only 1 in 100 rapes was reported to the police in 2021.
+Per the Australian Institute of Criminology, only 15% of surveyed women who had experienced sexual violence in the 12 months prior to the survey had reported the incident to police.
 According to Duffy, “How this [trial] played out is really going to deter people from putting themselves through that stress and that trauma when the numbers were already so low.”

 The other question is why Heard was such a target.
 On the surface it’s about Heard herself and this sick idea that she’s somehow taking down an American hero of sorts.
 But at the root, it’s a perspective steeped in misogyny, and is marking what many are saying is the end of the MeToo era.
 “A lot of people want to think about this case as really exceptional or unusual following the #MeToo movement,” Duffy continues, “But that response of ‘I believe survivors, but not the survivor,’ is not unusual in the slightest.”